davidamachado/CalculatorApp/README.md

 * Ability to reset the entire calculator

 ### Setup
-Clone this repository and open project in Visual Studio IDE or any other IDE that supports WPF App development (.NET Framework or .NET Core) in XAML and C#.
+Clone this repository and open project in Visual Studio IDE or any other IDE that supports .Net Core WPF App development.